hauselin/obsidian-alfred/README.md

 - Specify daily note template: `odailytemplate`
   - Required only if you have a template for daily notes.

-**If you want to append text to an inbox note, you'll have to specify the note you're usinig as your inbox note.**
+**If you want to append text to an inbox note, you'll have to specify the note you're using as your inbox note.**

 - Specify inbox note: `oinbox`

 ## Features available after set-up

 ### Open a vault with autocomplete: `oo`